mjtat/Boston_311_Dashboard/README.md

 ##Screenshots

 **The screenshot below shows the input widgets to select neighborhood and department, as well as slider inputs to set the date range.
 Plots are shown below for those parameters.
-You can click on the first plot to get the exact values.
+You can click on the first plot to get the exact values.**

 ![alt text](https://raw.githubusercontent.com/mjtat/Boston_311_Dashboard/master/images/screen1.png "Screenshot 1")

-** The screenshot shows a different neighborhood and department, with a much smaller date range.
+** The screenshot shows a different neighborhood and department, with a much smaller date range.**

 ![alt text](https://raw.githubusercontent.com/mjtat/Boston_311_Dashboard/master/images/screen2.png "Screenshot 2")

-** Finally, you can click on the Table tab to view the actual data table that is visualized on the plots..
+**Finally, you can click on the Table tab to view the actual data table that is visualized on the plots.**

 ![alt text](https://raw.githubusercontent.com/mjtat/Boston_311_Dashboard/master/images/screen3.png "Screenshot 3")